Operation Impact: Ground operations

 Along with the aircraft, 69 special forces advisors were deployed as training advisors to Iraqi militaries.
 Their mission was to aid in the "planning of operations, train forces and to enable airstrikes, both in defence and on the offensive."
 However, in the initial motion that was approved by the House of Commons, it was stated that Canada would not deploy ground troops in combat operations.

 In 2014, it was reported that JTF-2 operators mentored their counterparts from the Iraqi Counter Terrorism Service and the Anti-Terror Units.

 On 16–17 December 2015, Canadian ground forces came under attack from ISIL ground units while training Peshmerga fighters north of Irbil.
 On 17 December, the Canadian troops supported the Peshmerga in its counterattack against ISIL.

 While enabling airstrikes in support of Iraqi militaries, the troops exchanged fire with ISIL ground units.
 Although Canada's role is primarily advisory, as Canadian special forces troops were sent to observe the progress of Iraqi forces.
 They responded in defence with sniper fire against an ISIS mortar and machine gun attack.
-The special forces provided by Canada engaged in two more firefights between 20 January to 26 January.
+The special forces provided by Canada engaged in two more firefights between 20 and 26 January.
 The troops came under attack and returned fire, ending the attacks on their positions.
 Between 26 January and 12 February, Canadian ground troops came under fire once more, in similar circumstances as previous incidents.
 On 6 March, a Canadian soldier, Sergeant Andrew Joseph Doiron was killed in a friendly fire incident by Kurdish forces while returning to an observation post.
 The Canadian Armed Forces said that roughly 20% of their training missions with the Kurds take place at or near the front lines in the conflict, with the other 80% taking place well behind.

 As part of the Canadian reorganization of the operation, in February 2016, it was announced that the fighter aircraft would be withdrawn while tripling the number of military trainers provided by Canada for a total of 600 ground personnel.

 In mid-May 2016, three Bell CH-146 Griffon helicopters from 427 Special Operations Aviation Squadron were deployed to support Canadian ground forces in Iraq.
 On 29 May 2016 Canadian special forces came under mortar fire from ISIL during a battle for villages 20 km east of Mosul.
 ISIL mortar fire had been directed at Kurdish targets around the Canadian staging base at Hassan Shami.
 427 Special Operations Squadron was relieved by elements of 430 Tactical Helicopter Squadron in October 2016 and an additional Bell CH-146 Griffon was deployed to the region.

 On 20 July, Defence Minister Harjit Sajjan announced that Canada was deploying a field hospital in support of United States and French troops in their effort to retake Mosul.
 The hospital requires 60 personnel, however the Minister said that the number of committed to the overall operation would not climb.
 The hospital's deployment would be for one year.
 The four-bed hospital opened in November 2016 after delays by the Iraqi government.